Veterans studies: Eastern Kentucky University

 Eastern Kentucky University was the first university to offer an academic minor (18 credit hours) and certificate (24 credit hours) in veterans studies in 2010.
 "The certificate allows students to analyze the veteran’s role in society, emphasizing the intersectionality of veteran identity, equipping students with a variety of skills and disciplinary perspectives through which to develop the cultural competency needed to understand and interact with veterans in a variety of personal and professional settings."

 Saint Leo University

 The Department of Interdisciplinary Studies, within the College of Arts and Sciences, at Saint Leo University offers a bachelor's degree in Veteran Studies.
 This program claims to be the first of its kind, and emphasizes interdisciplinary research, advising, diversity, and leadership.
 This 120 credit, four year degree program offers "the opportunity to examine the human experience of military conflict throughout history and in diverse cultures while developing a strong foundation in research and written and verbal skills."

 University of Missouri—St. Louis

 The Department of Sociology at the University of Missouri—St. Louis has offered a Minor in Veterans Studies since 2014.
-Multidisciplinary coursework offers students a “nuanced understanding of the military and veteran experience, the role veterans play in our society, and the obligations our society might hold towards this subset of our population” to prepare students to “work for off with veterans” as well as to “encourage and enable student veterans to reflect more deeply on their service experiences.”
+Multidisciplinary coursework claims a “nuanced understanding of the military and veteran experience."